 The subject matter of the inquiry

-5. In his letter opening the present inquiry, the Ombudsman referred to Article 26a of the Regulation [2] and asked Frontex to inform him of its position regarding the following five items.
+5. In the letter opening the present inquiry, the Ombudsman referred to Article 26a of the Regulation [2] and asked Frontex to provide information on its position regarding the following five items.

 1 The Fundamental Rights Strategy